 Chicken thighs have become the darlings of the food world, and no wonder: They’re tender, juicy and flavorful, and economical too, the perfect option for a budget dinner.
-Learning how to cook chicken thighs is easy when you follow simple tips from the KRAFT KITCHENS Experts.
+Learning how to cook chicken thighs is easy when you follow simple tips from My Food and Family.
 They can be part of a comfort food menu, as well as a star in the summer when grilled chicken is on the menu.
 So read on and learn how to cook chicken thighs.

 The general rules for how to cook chicken apply to chicken thighs.
 For proper food safety, always wash your hands before and after handling raw chicken.
 Also, be sure to use clean knives, cutting boards and counters when working with chicken.
 Wash all cutting boards and utensils with hot soapy water after using them with chicken and take extra care to wash everything before prepping other ingredients.
 One of the best ways to avoid cross-contamination is to prep all vegetables first and use boards for chicken last.
 A meat thermometer or instant-read thermometer is the best way to check for the doneness of cooked chicken.
 The internal temperature should be at least 165°F when tested at the thickest part of the chicken.